Podiatrists weigh in on the high heel habits that could be hurting your health and how to choose better-for-you soles.

 “Shoes without forefoot stability irritate nerves at the base of the toes and create pain in the ball of the foot,” Dr. Osterman explains.
 Thankfully these pumps are constructed with Heel Rest technology that distributes body weight towards your heel, so the ball of your foot bears less of the burden.
 Talk about high (heel) tech.

 Feet naturally swell throughout the day, so it’s best to buy shoes made from materials that allow for some stretch.
 Our podiatrists point to soft leathers and suede as more forgiving materials for the foot.
-This thigh-high is the perfect compromise between comfy and sexy, thanks to its memory foam-cushioned footbed.
+These heels are the perfect compromise between comfy and sexy, thanks to their memory foam-cushioned footbed.

 Cole Haan Warner Ankle Strap Pump

 This on-trend shoe offers a double-cushioned footbed and a rubber sole, one of Dr. Brenner’s requirements when it comes to choosing healthier heels: "I don’t like leather bottoms because people can slip and slide."
 Instead, Dr. Brenner urges shoppers to choose a shoe with rubber or treads on the bottom, so that they stand on a firm surface.
 We also love that the metallic leather on this pair lets you take them from the office to date night in no time.

 The 70’s are calling.
 These classic T-strap heels aren’t just a call to the dancey decade, they also offer a platform, one of Dr. Sutera’s preferred forms of heels: “Platforms are good because they have height in the front that you can subtract from the heel in the back.”

 One of Dr. Osterman’s favorite shoe brands is Pikolinos.
 The podiatrist-approved line boasts options that come with cushioned forefront beds, ample room in the toe boxes, and block heels for more stability.
 “The wider the heel, the less one has to balance on the shoe,” Dr. Osterman explains.
 “Think of the heel like a stilt – the smaller the heel, the more the calf muscles have to work, which can be unstable and fatiguing.”